ContriHUB/ContriHUB-24/README.md

 ## Contacts

-For any query head on to dedicated Gitter Channel - [ContriHUB](https://gitter.im/ContriHUB/Lobby#)

 If you still have more doubts then feel free to ping any of the student co-ordinator.

 Team-2023 -

 -   [Priyav K Kaneria](https://github.com/PriyavKaneria)
 -   [Shashank Verma](https://github.com/shank03)
 -   [Amit Kumar](https://github.com/hackeramitkumar)
 -   [Sanskar Omar](https://github.com/sanskaromar)